Omar-Salah17/Vacation-Tracking-System/README.md

 📬 **Email Notifications** – Keeps all parties informed with automatic email updates.

-🧩 **Seamless Authentication Integration**  – Implemented as an extension of the existing intranet portal and leverages the portal’s single-sign-on (SSO) mechanisms for user authentication.

-📝 **Audit Logs** – Tracks every change for transparency and compliance.

 🔓 **Admin Overrides** – Admins/HR can override validation rules; all actions are logged.

 🎖  **Manager Controls** – Managers can grant personal time off within policy limits.